 If the Tech Company has a presence in the United States and/or Canada or plans to target this region, it can use its Latin America center to support North and South America.
 The Mexico office will play a strategic role in both strategies, the entrance to the Latin American market and supporting their US operations.
-Mexico brings an additional talent pool at lower costs because of a lower cost of living than the USA and Canada.
+Nearshoring in Mexico brings an additional IT talent pool at lower costs because of a lower cost of living than the USA and Canada.
 Flights from Mexico to US cities are similar to traveling within the US.

 - According to Gartner 2017 Evaluation of nearshore/offshore countries, “Mexico is the premier nearshore country for the US, due to its talent pool size and proximity”, 2017 (2)

 - “key consideration is to evaluate if the US Market is in future plans.
 Mexico or even Miami (US), are often selected as regional headquarters of global organizations”.
 Microsoft Whitepaper for Geo Expansion to Latin America for Microsoft Partners, 2019 (1)